Deploy with Confidence

 # - Port already in use

-# - Missing .env file
+# - Missing .env variables

 # - Database connection issues